Wildlife news

 Each week the DWR publishes interesting and informative stories about Utah's wildlife.
 If you want these stories delivered to your inbox just as soon as we publish them, please sign up for our weekly email.

-In anticipation of low water levels due to drought conditions and hot water temperatures, the Utah Division of Wildlife Resources issued more emergency changes to Utah's fishing regulations Thursday, July 1.
+In anticipation of continued low water levels due to extreme drought conditions across the state, the Utah Division of Wildlife Resources issued more emergency changes to Utah's fishing regulations Wednesday.
 Those changes will allow anglers to catch and keep more fish at some additional waterbodies around the state.

 Quick links